Healthcare in Egypt

-The Egyptian healthcare system is pluralistic, comprising a variety of healthcare providers from the public as well as the private sector.
+Healthcare in Egypt is based on a pluralistic system, comprising a variety of healthcare providers from the public as well as the private sector.
 The government ensures basic universal health coverage, although private services are also available for those with the ability to pay.
 Due to social and economic pressures, Egypt's healthcare system is subject to many challenges.
 However, several recent efforts have been directed towards enhancing the system.

 Healthcare system

 Healthcare in Egypt consists of both a public and a private sector.
 For several decades, the government has provided a subsidized healthcare system that is meant to ensure health care for those who cannot afford it.
 The system relies on four distinct financial agents, including the government and the public sector as well as private organizations and out-of-pocket payments made by individuals and families.
 Due to its pluralistic nature, healthcare providers from the various sectors compete.
 Therefore, patients have the liberty of choosing their doctor on the basis of their financial abilities.

+Egypt's healthcare system has evolved significantly over the past several decades, shaped by state policies, economic liberalization, and structural reforms.
+Following the 1952 revolution, the government enshrined healthcare as a constitutional right, nationalizing existing medical infrastructure and expanding healthcare facilities nationwide.
+However, economic liberalization policies introduced in the 1970s led to a widening gap between public and private healthcare services.
+While private hospitals catered to the growing affluent classes, public sector healthcare suffered from underfunding, overuse, and declining quality.
+These disparities intensified in the 1990s and 2000s with the adoption of market-driven policies, increasing out-of-pocket expenses and fueling the migration of health professionals to the private sector.

+In 2020, there were 121,394 physicians in Egypt, equating to 1.19 physicians per 1,000 people.
+The country had 121,617 hospital beds, with 38,939 managed by the Ministry of Health and Population.